Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Since November 1986, the Atlantic Rally for Cruisers has been a main fixture in the sailing diary for over 30 years.
 As the largest race of its kind, it’s a ‘must do’ for many; registering on the bucket list of experienced sea dogs and unseasoned landlubbers alike.

 Better known as ARC, the rally attracts over 200 boats and 1200 people every year, from all over the world.
 Strangers gather together at Las Palmas on Gran Canaria.
 Here, they meet their fellow crewmates and become familiar with the boat that will be their home for the next few weeks.
 They will spend their land-based days preparing themselves with training and safety drills.
 Then, the first gun will sound and the rally will begin.
 Sails are unfurled and the boats plow through the waves towards the classic trade wind routes.
 Elements are battled.
 Old and new skills are put to the test.
 All while the boats sail 2700NM across the planet’s second-largest ocean.
 By the time the boats cruise into the warm waters of St Lucia, life-long friends step off the boats and into the open arms of the welcoming committee.
 And some well-earned rest and celebration.

 Though Sail Racing Academy is all for everyone enjoying themselves, safety remains our top priority.
-For peace of mind, we have spared no expense in ensuring that our boats are equipped to the highest level.

 Unless having arrived with the boat, the crew will meet the boat in Las Palmas, Gran Canaria and will disembark in St Lucia, Caribbean.
 The nearest airport to Las Palmas is the Gran Canaria Airport which is about a half hour drive to Las Palmas.
 The Hewanorra International Airport on the island of St Lucia is about 1.5hrs from Rodney Bay, the final destination of the race.